eclipse-tractusx/eclipse-tractusx.github.io/docs/tutorials/e2e/prerequisites/prerequisites.md

 :::note

-If not already installed, install a webbroser like firefox or goggle-chrome, you also may need to install an x-environment (xterm).
+If not already installed, install a webbroser like firefox or google-chrome, you also may need to install an x-environment (xterm).

 :::